ToniMich/aifootballtipster15/README.md

 ![AI Football Tipster Screenshot](https://storage.googleapis.com/aistudio-hosting/readme-assets/ai-football-tipster/screenshot.png)

+## Architecture Note: Supabase vs. Netlify

+**This project is built to use Supabase for all backend services**, including the database and serverless Edge Functions, as described in the setup guides below.

+You may notice a `netlify` folder in the project structure.
+This contains legacy files from a previous architectural iteration and is **not used** in the current version of the application.
+Please disregard the contents of the `netlify` folder and follow the Supabase instructions for development and deployment.

 ## ✨ Core Features

 -   **🤖 AI-Powered Predictions**: Utilizes Google's Gemini Pro model to generate nuanced match predictions.